-196. Total eligible provisions is defined as the sum of eligible provisions that are attributed to corporate, sovereign, bank and retail exposures (excluding hedged exposures under the double default framework) that are subject to the IRB approach.
+234. Total eligible provisions is defined as the sum of eligible provisions that are attributed to corporate, sovereign, bank and retail exposures (excluding hedged exposures under the double default framework) that are subject to the IRB approach, where eligible provisions means the sum of the AI's specific provisions, partial write-offs, regulatory reserve for general banking risks and collective provisions attributed to nonsecuritization exposures that are subject to the IRB approach and any discounts referred to in paragraphs 98 and 113 on the aforesaid IRB exposures that are in default, exclusive of any CVA and CVA loss.

-41 In general, most banks do not make provisions for the hedged portion of an exposure.
+47 In general, most banks do not make provisions for the hedged portion of an exposure.
 Furthermore, the EL is dependent on the joint probability of default of the underlying obligor and the credit protection provider and would therefore be minimal.
 Under these circumstances, the EL for the hedged portion of an exposure is assumed to be zero.